rticommunity/rticonnextdds-examples/examples/web_integration_service/library_api/c++11/README.md

 - `-cfgFile`: Specifies the QoS configuration file name
 - `-cfgName`: Specified the top level configuration name
+- `-documentRoot`: Specified the path to be served by the web server

 You can run the generated executable from the `build` folder as follows: